This post may contain affiliate links. Please read our disclosure policy.

 - Sprinkle salt and pepper over the skin of the chicken breasts.

 - Brush the vegetable oil over the grill grates and place the chicken skin side down.
-Do not touch for 2 minutes.
-Flip and cook for 2 more minutes.
-Then move the breasts to an upper rack of the grill, close the cover and cook for ten minutes.
+Do not touch for four minutes.
+Flip and cook for four more minutes.
+Then move the breasts to an upper rack or cool side of the grill, close the cover and cook for twenty minutes to 145 degrees F when poked with a probe thermometer.
+(Smaller breast halves will take less time to cook).
+If you like extra crispy skin, place back over the heat, skin side down, for a few extra minutes before brushing with the sauce as explained in the step in below.

 - In a small bowl, mix ketchup, maple syrup, vinegar, mustard, liquid smoke and salt.

-- Brush on sauce to coat, close cover and cook for ten more minutes.
+- Brush on sauce to coat, close cover and cook for ten more minutes, or when the internal temperature reaches 155 degrees F when poked with a probe thermometer.

-- Remove from grill and brush on more sauce.
+- Remove from the grill and brush on more sauce.

 - Serve remaining sauce with chicken.